Therm-a-Rest Trail Lite - Women's Review

 Our Analysis and Test Results

-The Trail Lite is an all-around excellent value pad that will work well for women looking for extra warmth and comfort on their camping adventures.
+The Trail Lite is an all-around excellent value pad that will work well if you're looking for extra warmth and comfort on your next camping adventure.

 Performance Comparisson